-Students are guaranteed English and Counseling courses, receive one-to-one counseling, mentoring opportunities, participate in leadership conferences, social events, college field trips and professional networking.
+Students are guaranteed enrollment into ENGL 060 F, ENGL 100 F, COUN 101 F and COUN 163 F. In addition, students receive one-to-one counseling, mentoring opportunities, professional networking, participate in leadership conferences, cultural events and university field trips.